babelnoah/Stable-Equilibria-under-Random-Fitness-and-Recombination-Rates/README.md

 </div>
 <div style="clear: both;"></div>

 Herein, I prove the existence of convergent genotype polymorphisms in the two-locus, two-allele model with random recombination and random fitness.
-Use the link below to download my research paper attached (entitled "Stable Equilibria under Random Fitness and Recombination Rates," published in PLOS) for more details:
+Use the link below to download my research paper attached (entitled "Stable Equilibria under Random Fitness and Recombination Rates") for more details:

 <a href="https://github.com/babelnoah/Stanford-Research-Final/files/13255869/PLOS__Stable_Equilibria_under_Random_Fitness_and_Recombination_Rates.pdf">Download Paper</a>